 You can connect to remote systems through the ASM interconnect network on the Access Remote ASM window.
 The Remote ASM Access table indicates the overall status of each remote server in the System Health column using color-coded icons.
 The server name is the name corresponding to each remote system.

 Complete the following steps to access remote Remote Supervisor Adapters:

-1. Select the Remote ASM Access option in the Advanced System Management window.
-The Remote ASM Access window opens, listing other system management adapters and processors linked to the host server.
+1. In the Advanced System Management window, select Remote ASM Access.
+The Remote ASM Access window opens, listing other system-management adapters and processors linked to the host server.